MarkAustinGrow/DAO-Dashboard/CODEBASE_DOCUMENTATION.md

 ### User Flow

 1. User visits the Music page
-2. System generates a temporary anonymous ID or uses existing ID for the day
+2. System generates a persistent anonymous ID or uses existing ID
 3. User rates a song using the slider and submits vote
 4. Vote is stored locally and sent to the server anonymously
 5. Song's average score and ranking are updated
 6. User can view all song rankings in the Charts tab
-7. User's votes reset the next day, allowing for fresh feedback
+7. User's votes are remembered across sessions

 ### Privacy Measures

 - No user accounts required for voting
 - No IP address tracking
 - No persistent cookies or identifiers
-- Daily reset of anonymous IDs
+- Anonymous but persistent voting
 - Transparent messaging about privacy practices

 ### Main Tables